Candace Parker: 2008: Rookie of the Year and MVP season

 Parker was selected as the first pick in the 2008 WNBA draft by the Los Angeles Sparks on April 9, 2008, one day after winning the NCAA title.
 She played alongside Olympic teammates Lisa Leslie and DeLisha Milton-Jones.
 Shannon Bobbitt, Parker's teammate at Tennessee, joined the Sparks after being drafted in the second round.

 On May 17, 2008, in her debut game against the Phoenix Mercury, she had 34 points, 12 rebounds, and 8 assists.
 Her 34 points broke the record for a rookie in a debut game, previously held by Cynthia Cooper with 25 points in her debut game in 1997.
 It is a record that still stands to this day.

+On May 28, 2008; Parker posted a 16 points, 16 rebounds, 6 blocks, 5 assists, and 5 steals, becoming the only woman in WNBA history to post a 5x5 stat line.

 On June 22, 2008, she became the second woman in WNBA history—after her teammate Lisa Leslie—to dunk during a regulation WNBA game, against the Indiana Fever.
 The dunk was on the same basket as Lisa Leslie's.
 On June 24, 2008, she became the first player to dunk twice in their WNBA career, during a regulation game against the Seattle Storm.

 Parker was named the Hanns-G 'Go Beyond' Rookie of the Month for the months of May and July 2008.

 On July 9, 2008, Parker scored a career-high 40 points, along with 16 rebounds and 6 assists, in an 82–74 overtime win against the Houston Comets.

 Parker was one of 11 people suspended in the Sparks-Shock brawl on July 21, 2008.

 In August 2008, the WNBA suspended play for a couple of weeks to allow their players to join the national teams at the 2008 Summer Olympics.
 Parker was selected to go, and the US team cruised with eight straight victories to win the gold medal.
 Parker averaged 9.4 points and 4.5 rebounds per game, and scored 14 points in the final game.

 On October 3, 2008, Parker became the first WNBA player to win both the Rookie of the Year and the Most Valuable Player awards in the same season, joining Wilt Chamberlain and Wes Unseld as the only professional American basketball players to win both ROY and MVP trophies in the same season.